Alice Phoebe Lou: Career

 Lou took a gap year after graduating from high school in South Africa in 2012, settling in Europe—first in Amsterdam and then in Berlin.
 In Berlin, she started to sing and play guitar after finding it more lucrative than fire-dancing.
 Post-gap year, Lou contemplated attending university in South Africa, but eventually decided to purchase a battery powered amplifier and return to Berlin instead.
 In Berlin, she performed on S- and U-Bahn stations and in parks.
 After one month in Berlin, she played on a television programme.
 In April 2014 she self-released her first EP, Momentum.
 The song "Fiery Heart, Fiery Mind" from the EP featured in the soundtrack of the 2015 South African film Ayanda.
 During this time she also began to play venues.

 After a performance at TEDx in Berlin on 6 September 2014, offers from record labels materialized, but Lou wanted to remain independent.
 In December 2014, she released a live album, Live at Grüner Salon, as a means of funding the recording of her debut studio album.

 In 2015, Lou went on tour for the first time, performing also at SXSW in the USA.
 She returned to SXSW every year after that until 2019.
-She also performed at TEDGlobal London in 2015 and opened for Rodriguez on their 2016 South Africa tour.
+She also performed at TEDGlobal London in 2015 and opened for Sixto Rodriguez on his 2016 South Africa tour.

 In April 2016, Alice Phoebe Lou released her debut album Orbit, produced by Matteo Pavesi and Jian Kellett-Liew.
 She was nominated for best female artist at the 2016 Preis Für Popkultur (pop culture prize) in Germany and was invited to several German TV programs for interviews and performances.
 She toured in Europe, South Africa, and the USA in 2016 and played three sold-out shows at the Berlin Planetarium.
 All the while, she continued busking in Berlin.

 In December 2017, she self-released the nine track EP, Sola, and a booklet of "poems, images, & memories" scanned from notebooks titled Songbook from Alice.
 That same month, it was announced that her song, "She," from the film, Bombshell: The Hedy Lamarr Story, was on the shortlist for an Academy Award in the category of Best Original Song.
 "She" was released as a digital single in 2018 with a music video directed by Natalia Bazina.
 In the 2018 edition of the Berlin Music Video Awards, Lou's music video She was nominated for Best Song.

 "She" also features significantly in two scenes of the German film Kokon, which was released on 21 February 2020 (When 'Nora' and 'Romy' are on the roof of a building, listening to music; and at the end, as 'Nora' finds her Caterpillar has metamorphosed into its adult form).

 Throughout 2018, Alice Phoebe Lou toured Europe, the US, South Africa, Japan, and Canada.